Nourelrhman/school-management-system/README.md

 A desktop application developed using **C#** and **Microsoft SQL Server** to manage school operations efficiently.

+# School Management System

+**Team Project**

+A desktop application developed using C# and Microsoft SQL Server as part of a university team project.

+## My Contributions
+- Developed the C# application.
+- Implemented CRUD operations.
+- Wrote SQL queries.
+- Connected the application to the SQL Server database.

+## Team Contributions
+- Database ERD.
+- Database Mapping.
+- Database Design.

 ## Features

 - Secure Admin Login